 So, what is making the cost of Halloween so unexpectedly high?
 After respondents entered in their total estimated expenditures, we then asked them to estimate how it will be proportioned between three standard Halloween expenses: candy, costumes, and decorations.

 As depicted in the above infographic, candy accounts for the most costly expense when it comes to Halloween.
 According to our data, candy makes up 41 percent of Halloween expenditures.
 When converted to dollars, this equates to $76.05.
 Candy is to Halloween what presents are to Christmas; sweets make the spooky festivities what they are and excite all the young trick-or-treaters more so than anything else.

 No one wants to be that one house in the neighborhood that is known for not giving out candy on Halloween, so everybody reaches into their pocket to buy some to handout to eager trick-or-treaters.
 Just don't be the house that leaves an unsupervised candy bowl on the front steps because your costly candy will disappear quicker than a ghost, and you will be left having to go out again to spend more cash on candy.

-Finally, the last and least prevalent of all three Halloween expenses was decorations, which accounted for 22.2 percent of the $169.81 projected to be spent on Halloween this year.
-22.2 percent would mean Americans spend $37.70 on decorations.
+Finally, the last and least prevalent of all three Halloween expenses was decorations, which accounted for 23 percent, or $42.67, of the $185.50 projected to be spent on Halloween this year.
 Whereas most American's participate in handing out candy, and many have an active role in costume planning because of their kids, decorations are generally not as prevalent.
 There are still folks out there who truly embrace the festivities and transform their dwellings into haunted houses straight out of Transylvania, but for the most part, decorations seem to be the least of the Halloween-induced priorities.

 Image Copyright © Dan Bergstrom